 - My Account

 *Seinabo Sey was born on this date in 1990.
 She is an Afro Swedish (Black Swede) singer.

 Seinabo Sey was born in Södermalm, Stockholm.
 She is of both Swedish and Gambian ancestry.
-She moved to Halmstad, Sweden, at eight and attended Östergårdsskolans music program for musically gifted teenagers.
+At eight, she moved to Halmstad, Sweden, and attended Östergårdsskolans music program for musically gifted teenagers.
 Sey was inspired musically by artists such as Alicia Keys and Beyoncé early in life.
 In Halmstad, she was surrounded by artistry and creativity.
 Her father, Maudo Sey, was a renowned musician in The Gambia and Senegal, West Africa.
 Her mother, Madeleine Sundqvist, is Swedish.
-Seinabo Sey has two siblings; a younger brother Maudo Sey jr. and a sister Seidato Sey; she is also a half-sister to the artist Fatima Bramme Sey and the radio host Amie Bramme Sey.
+Seinabo Sey has two siblings; a younger brother Maudo Sey Jr. and a sister Seidato Sey; she is also a half-sister to the artist Fatima Bramme Sey and the radio host Amie Bramme Sey.

-In an interview, Sey recalled being nine years old and watching MTV, which led her to become fascinated with music and singing.
-Sey wanted to study at Yale as an adolescent and took academic steps towards that dream, enrolling in an International Baccalaureate program in Halmstad, Sweden.
-However, at the age of 16, she ended up changing course, moving to Stockholm to attend and later graduate from Fryshusets esthetics program with a concentration in soul music.
+In an interview, Sey recalled being nine years old and watching MTV, which made her fascinated with music and singing.
+Sey wanted to study at Yale as an adolescent and took academic steps toward that dream, enrolling in an International Baccalaureate program in Halmstad, Sweden.
+However, at the age of 16, she ended up changing course, moving to Stockholm to attend and later graduate from the Fryshusets esthetics program with a concentration in soul music.